SAEmanuel/Shodrone_ISEP/docs/planning/sprint1/us110/DomainDrivenDesign/Readme.md

     - DDD introduces a *Ubiquitous Language*—a shared vocabulary used by both developers and domain experts.
 In Shodrone, terms like “Figure,” “Show,” “Exclusivity,” and “Drone” are consistently used in code, documentation, and discussions, reducing misunderstandings.

 3. **Handling Complexity**:
     - By focusing on the core domain and modeling it explicitly, DDD helps manage complexity.
-Shodrone’s domain involves intricate relationships (e.g., a `Show` composed of multiple `Figures`, each with `Drones` and `DSLCode`).
-DDD’s modeling techniques (e.g., entities, value objects, aggregates) help structure this complexity into manageable components.
+Shodrone’s domain involves intricate relationships (a `Show` composed of multiple `Figures`, each with `Drones` and `DSLCode`).
+DDD’s modeling techniques (entities, value objects, aggregates) help structure this complexity into manageable components.

 4. **Maintainability and Scalability**:
     - A well-modeled domain makes the system easier to maintain and extend.
 For example, Shodrone’s requirement to support future DSL versions (3.1.3) is facilitated by a modular design where `Figure` and `Version` are distinct entities, allowing for future migrations.

 5. **Focus on Core Business Logic**:
     - DDD prioritizes the core domain over technical concerns.
 In Shodrone, the core domain is the management and simulation of drone shows, not the underlying database or UI framework.
-DDD ensures that business logic (e.g., collision detection in simulations) is central to the design.
+DDD ensures that business logic (collision detection in simulations) is central to the design.

 ## Key Concepts of DDD

 DDD introduces several concepts that are reflected in the Shodrone class diagram:

 - **Entities**: Objects with a distinct identity that persists over time.
-In Shodrone, `Customer`, `ShowRequest`, `Figure`, and `Drone` are entities, each with a unique identifier (e.g., `ClientID`, `ShowRequestID`, `DroneID`).
+In Shodrone, `Customer`, `ShowRequest`, `Figure`, and `Drone` are entities, each with a unique identifier.
 - **Value Objects**: Objects without identity, used to describe attributes.
 For example, `Address` and `Email` in the `Customer` and `Representative` entities are value objects, immutable and defined by their attributes.
 - **Aggregates**: A cluster of related objects treated as a single unit for data consistency.
 In the diagram, `ShowRequest` is an aggregate root, encapsulating `ShowProposal` and `ShowDescription`, ensuring consistency in show request operations.
-- **Aggregate Roots**: The entry point to an aggregate, ensuring controlled access. `ShowRequest`, `Customer`, and `Figure` are aggregate roots in Shodrone, managing their respective sub-entities (e.g., `Representative` under `Customer`).
+- **Aggregate Roots**: The entry point to an aggregate, ensuring controlled access. `ShowRequest`, `Customer`, and `Figure` are aggregate roots in Shodrone, managing their respective sub-entities (`Representative` under `Customer`).
 - **Ubiquitous Language**: A shared language derived from the domain.
 Shodrone’s glossary (mentioned below) defines terms like “Exclusivity,” “DSLCode,” and “ShowDate,” ensuring consistency across the team.

 ## Steps to Apply DDD in the Shodrone Project

-Applying DDD to the Shodrone project involves several steps, which align with the project’s development process (e.g., sprints, Scrum methodology):
+Applying DDD to the Shodrone project involves several steps, which align with the project’s development process (sprints, Scrum methodology):

 ### 1. Domain Discovery and Collaboration
 - **Objective**: Understand the domain through collaboration with stakeholders.
-- **Process**: Engage with Shodrone’s domain experts (e.g., CRM Managers, Show Designers, Drone Techs) to identify key concepts, processes, and rules.
+- **Process**: Engage with Shodrone’s domain experts (CRM Managers, Show Designers, Drone Techs) to identify key concepts, processes, and rules.
 For example, discussions would reveal that a `ShowRequest` includes a `ShowDescription` and may involve new `Figures` with `Exclusivity`.
 - **Shodrone Application**: This step was likely performed during the initial requirements gathering, leading to the identification of entities like `Customer`, `ShowRequest`, and `Figure`, as well as use cases (3.1.4 Show Request).

 ### 2. Build a Ubiquitous Language
 - **Objective**: Create a shared vocabulary to ensure consistency.
 - **Process**: Document domain terms and their meanings in a glossary, using them consistently in conversations, code, and documentation.
 For Shodrone, terms like “Figure,” “DSLCode,” “Exclusivity,” and “ShowProposal” are part of this language.
-- **Shodrone Application**: A glossary of Shodrone’s domain concepts is available in the project documentation (e.g., `docs/glossary.md`), defining all terms used in the class diagram and code.
+- **Shodrone Application**: A glossary of Shodrone’s domain concepts is available in the project documentation (`docs/glossary.md`), defining all terms used in the class diagram and code.
 This ensures that when a developer sees `ShowRequest.ShowDate`, it matches the business’s understanding of a show’s scheduled date.

 ### 3. Model the Domain
 - **Objective**: Translate the domain understanding into a model.